marscher/trajdb/README.md

 principle.

 Important attributes are:
-* topology - this field may contain a blob (and if so an additional column with its type, to interprete the data)
+* topology - this field may contain a blob (and if so an additional column with its type, to interpret the data)
 * number of atoms
 * a reference pdb (optional)
-* forcefield
+* force-field
-* forcefield parameters
+* force-field parameters
 * simulation software (+version)
+* script - an optional script to run a simulation

 ### create collections
 A collection holds references to all associated trajectories as well as to the